Welcome to Lima, the capital and largest city with 10 million people.

 For more information, email firstname.lastname@example.org

 Students traveling on the Lake Titicaca Service Adventure program will be traveling mainly in the Sacred Valley, Lake Titicaca and Colca Canyon.
-The provinces for these areas are Cuzco and Urubamba in the Cuzco region, Puno in the Lake Titicaca region and Arequipa in Colca Canyon and Arequipa regions.
+The provinces for these areas are Cuzco and Urubamba, Puno in the Lake Titicaca region, and Arequipa.
 Students will also be arriving and departing from the capital, Lima.
-While the regions are not overly diverse for this program the changes in weather can be fairly drastic so please make sure to read the program specific packing list prior to traveling.

 At the beginning of the trip, students will fly from Lima to Cusco.
 On the way back, students will fly from Arequipa to Lima and then depart on their international flight home.